kesiev/rewtro/README.md

 ## FAQs

+*Q: Which browser I can use for running Rewtro games?*

+A: On mobile, you can use Safari on iOS and Firefox or Chrome on Android.
+I just have an old iMac and a Windows 10 laptop and everything seems working on both Firefox and Chrome...

 *Q: Can I run a QR-Cart on a desktop computer?*

 A: While it's quite hard to frame a tiny QR-Code printed on paper or displayed on a mobile with a desktop cam, I managed to load a game easily running the Datasette on a tablet and displaying the code full screen (hit the buttons on top of the Datasette screen).